Key takeaways

 | Setup | Minutes (cloud) | Manual indexing |

-| Privacy | Code goes to cloud | Everything local |
+| Privacy | Code or index goes to cloud (Augment local mode excepted) | Everything local (claude-context's default excepted) |

-| Scale | Handles massive monorepos | Varies by tool |
+| Scale | Massive monorepos, cross-repo | Varies by tool |

-| Cost | Paid plans | Free |
+| Cost | Paid plans / per-query fees | Free |

 | Customization | Limited | Full control |

-| Agent integration | Varies (Cody has MCP) | MCP-native |
+| Agent integration | MCP (Augment, Cody) or API | MCP-native |

 DeepWiki deserves special mention: it generates readable documentation and architecture diagrams for any public GitHub repo.
 GitNexus positions itself as "like DeepWiki but deeper" — DeepWiki describes code in natural language while GitNexus models structural relationships.
 They solve different problems.

-Greptile is the most agent-oriented platform — it indexes your entire codebase and uses that context for AI code review on every PR.
+Greptile is the most agent-oriented review platform — it indexes your entire codebase and uses that context for AI code review on every PR.
 YC-backed, growing fast in the enterprise segment.

 Technical Comparison

-| Dimension | Knowledge Graphs | MCP Search | Context Packing | Platforms |
+| Dimension | Knowledge Graphs | Symbol/Semantic Search | Context Packing | Platforms/Commercial |

 |---|---|---|---|---|

-| Structural awareness | Full (relationships, clusters, flows) | Partial (symbols, references) | None (flat text) | Varies |
+| Structural awareness | Full (relationships, clusters, flows) | Partial (symbols, references, semantics) | None (flat text) | Varies |

-| Blast radius | Yes | Limited | No | Sourcegraph: partial |
+| Blast radius | Yes | Limited (call-graph tracing in grepai) | No | Sourcegraph: partial |

-| Setup effort | Medium (indexing step) | Low (MCP config) | Low (CLI) | Low (cloud) |
+| Setup effort | Low–medium (indexing step) | Low (MCP config; claude-context needs vector DB) | Low (CLI) | Low (cloud) |

-| Privacy | Local | Local | Local | Cloud |
+| Privacy | Local | Local (claude-context cloud by default) | Local | Cloud (Augment has local mode) |

-| Real-time updates | Re-index required | Dynamic | Re-pack required | Continuous sync |
+| Real-time updates | CodeGraph: file watchers; GitNexus: re-index | Serena: live LSP; claude-context: Merkle incremental; grepai: watcher | Re-pack required | Continuous sync |

-| Agent integration | MCP (deep) | MCP | Prompt injection | Varies |
+| Agent integration | MCP (deep) | MCP | Prompt injection / MCP | MCP or API |

-| Best for | Complex refactors, impact analysis | Quick search, navigation | Small/medium repos, one-shot context | Enterprise teams |
+| Best for | Complex refactors, impact analysis | Navigation, fuzzy search, symbol editing | Small/medium repos, one-shot context | Enterprise teams, cross-repo |

 Competitive Dynamics